jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-level-limitation.md

 -----

-\> 2009-06-27: I am not sure why I would need a child object to restrict the number of levels up it is accessible... why? for protection?
+\> 2009-06-27: I am not sure why I might need a child object to restrict the number of levels up it is accessible... why? for protection?
 Well...
-I would better resort to use access control for such protections...
+I might better resort to use access control for such protections...

 -----